spring-attic/spring-android-samples/README.md

 2. Select the checkbox for "Tools"

-3. Select the checkbox for the latest Android SDK, "Android 4.2.2 (API 17)" as of this writing
+3. Select the checkbox for the latest Android SDK

 4. Click the **Install packages...** button to complete the download and installation.

-    > Note: you may want to simply install all the available updates, but be aware it will take longer, as each SDK level is a sizable download.
+    > **Note**: you may want to simply install all the available updates, but be aware it will take longer, as each SDK level is a sizable download.

 ## Configure an Android Virtual Device